 Tip #1 Find social support

 Relating to peers can help you feel seen and heard.
-Support groups can be a great place to compare experiences and, share advice, give and receive social support; This can help you process grief and find ways to move forward with your life.
+Support groups can be a great place to compare experiences, share advice, and give and receive social support; this can help you process grief and find ways to move forward with your life.
 If you have trouble finding an ECT support group, please contact me.

 If you don’t feel comfortable joining a support group, an alternative is to read about similar experiences.
 The following is a collection of experiences with ECT: